21crickets/21crickets.github.io/docs/Whitepaper.md

 ### Management
 It is hard to overestimate the importance of Ownership in human society.
 Ownership defines the exclusive rights and control over the property.
 Thus property, ownership, and rights are one of the most important mankind essentials.
 It is important for one’s solid realization of the universe to build a correct and precise model of ownership and rights.
 Another important right that collection ownership gives is [administrator](Collection_Management/administrator.md) who is would be labeler.
 An administrator of collection is the account that has elevated privileges over common users, but slightly less than a collection owner.
 As such, only the collection owner can destroy the collection and add administrators.
 This permission level was mainly aimed to allow automated operations over collections, such as minting tokens on demand.
-Also, a [smart contract](/Smart_Contract/smartcontract.md) can serve as a collection administrator to allow advanced decentralized application logic such as Claiming free [MusicPunks](/Collection_of_App/MusicPunk.md)
+Also, a [smart contract](/Smart_Contract/smartcontract.md) can serve as a collection administrator to allow advanced decentralized application logic such as Claiming free [MusicPunks](/Collection_of_App/MusicPunk.md) , for example.

 ## Mint the NFTs